keep watching: page is still being updated

 Chaplain McQueen is the founder of several programs in Alaska; The Alaska State Troopers Chaplaincy, Alaska Police and Fire Chaplains’ Ministries, that provides Chaplains’ services throughout Alaska, The Alaska Police and Fire Chaplains’ Association, that promotes standardization and professionalism in the law enforcement and fire chaplaincy, the Alaska CISM Teams Network, the Palmer/Wasilla CISM Team and the Anchorage CISM team that provide a complete program for stress management for the Alaska Law Enforcement and Rescue community and the communities they serve.

-Chaplain McQueen has served as a Police and Fire Chaplain in Alaska for thirty years, and is considered one of the leaders in the field of Emergency Services Chaplaincy and Traumatology in Alaska and has received national recognition for his leadership in Law Enforcement Chaplaincy and from the ICISF organization.
+Chaplain McQueen has served as a Police and Fire Chaplain in Alaska for thirty five years, and is considered one of the leaders in the field of Emergency Services Chaplaincy and Traumatology in Alaska and has received national recognition for his leadership in Law Enforcement Chaplaincy and from the ICISF organization.
 Chaplain McQueen is also the LTC Command Chaplain for the 49th Readiness Brigade, DMVA, ASDF.

 HB-2 Chaplain Diane Peterson is a Deputy Director of APFCM and oversees operations.